 Be clear about the goal

 Are you just trying to understand a few use cases?
-Are you trying to make big changes in the company, with the product or something else?
+Are you trying to make significant changes in the company, the product, or something else?

 Sebastian Schuliaquer, insights director at Kellogg, said on a “Reel Talk” episode that he is trying to make complicated business decisions based on the research he conducts.
-So it’s necessary to keep in mind how to reach the insights that you need to make those decisions.
+So it’s necessary to remember how to get the insights you need to make those decisions.

-Also, he reminds, know what insights already exist within the organization.
+Also, he reminds us to know what insights already exist within the organization.
 The wheel does not need to be recreated if it already exists.

 Read next: Why you need centralized data to help your brand be more customer-centric